 Vocational Intern Program and Young Clergy Initiative

 The Vocational Intern Program is a project of the Board of Ordained Ministry for men and women college age and beyond who are considering a vocation in ministry in the United Methodist Church.
 The Vocational Intern Program provides an opportunity for participants to have “real life” experiences of Christian ministry in parish situations or specialized settings.

 Participants receive a stipend of $3000 for ten weeks of service, normally in the period of June through August.
 Applicants must have completed at least one year of college and be a member of the United Methodist Church.
 Applications are due by May 1 each year.
-To find out more, print out the brochure.
 To take the next step, print and fill out the following materials: